House Judiciary Committee launches investigation into potential Trump abuses

 Breaking News Emails

-WASHINGTON — The House Judiciary Committee on Monday launched an investigation into potential Constitutional abuses and public corruption by President Trump with a sweeping request for documents from the president’s family, businesses and administration.
+WASHINGTON — The House Judiciary Committee on Monday launched an investigation into potential Constitutional abuses and public corruption by President Donald Trump, sending a sweeping request for documents from the president’s family, businesses and administration.

 Trump strikes back after some Democrats say he obstructed justiceMarch 4, 201902:28